Superman Escape: Ride experience

 The ride starts in a MRT (Metropolis Rapid Transit) subway station.
 Warnings of tremors make it essential to move to the next station.
-This move is done via a typical tire drive system.
+This move is done via a typical tyre drive system.
 Many special effects follow such as gas mains bursting, a pumping station blowing resulting in a flood and collapsing walls.
 Then a blue streak is seen followed by Superman saying "Don't worry folks, there's only one way out of this mess.
 Heads back.
 I'll push you out of here.
 Fast.
 Superman fast."
 This line is followed by the main 100 km/h launch.
 The train launches up the ride's top hat, followed by a heavily banked turn to the right.
 The train then speeds up and over the first camel hump before briefly entering the second story of the ride's station building for a sharp left hand turn.
 Upon exiting the building riders enter the second camel hump, which creates a headchopper effect with the first.
 The third banked turn wraps in parallel to the first, but crosses over it and into the brake run.
 At this point riders will hear John Williams' famous score from Superman.
 There was a gift shop after the ride where people could buy Superman merchandise and on-ride photos, however this has been replaced by automated photo booths where riders can save the photos and have them printed at the Photo Booth in the park.